ctontario/slate/source/includes/_Study.md

 ```

-Get the data record of one study.
+        Gets the data record of one study.
 Some sections of the data will only be available depending on the authenticated users privileges and participation.
+        Refer to the restrictions listed for each authorization privilege.

 ### HTTP Request